earkevin11/CI-CD-Gitlab-Pipeline/README.md

-# HOW TO: Run Terraform to Deploy Azure Infrastrcture using a CI-CD-Gitlab-Pipeline
+# How To Run Terraform to Deploy Azure Infrastrcture using a CI-CD-Gitlab-Pipeline

 ## Issue:
 - Save hours and replace manual tasks of clicking around Azure console to create Azure infrastructure